sphinx-doc/sphinx/Doc-3k/c-api/newtypes.rst

 or strings), do not need to provide any explicit support for garbage collection.

 ..
 An example showing the use of these interfaces can be found in "Supporting the
 ..
-Cycle Collector (XXX reference: ../ext/example-cycle-support.html)".
+Cycle Collector (XXX not found: ../ext/example-cycle-support.html)".

 To create a container type, the :attr:`tp_flags` field of the type object must include the :const:`Py_TPFLAGS_HAVE_GC` and provide an implementation of the